 Redraft, redraft, redraft.

-Ideas in an essay are like pieces of a jigsaw puzzle.
+Ideas, in an essay, are like pieces of a jigsaw puzzle.
 So write.
 Take a break.
-Come back to it and then take a look switching from writer, to editor.
-Are there ideas here and there th.at should be re-organized?
-Fix all those in a draft.
+Come back to it.
+Then take a look at it, switching from writer, to editor.
+Are there ideas, here and there, that should be re-organized?
+Fix all of those, in the next draft.

 Tighter?
 That’s good!
 Next question: Is it too wordy?
 Could you have said something in a sentence better?
 Readers are short on time.
 Think USA Today for length, with richer vocabulary, not Charles Dickens.
 As you redraft, you also gain additional focus and clarity:

 - ORIGINAL: “As a student of history, I’ve found, through the years, that there are so many moments in time that have a habit of repeating themselves, which is why humans seem to be doomed to limit their ability to learn from their mistakes and change.”